 Recovery Machine Warranty Claim Processes

 The warranty claim process impacts downtime.
-Fieldpiece maintains nationwide authorized service centers for repairs, typically completing most within 5-7 business days.
+Fieldpiece maintains nationwide authorized service centers for repairs, typically completing most within 5–7 business days.
+Robinair is a brand within the Bosch group.
 Robinair leverages Bosch’s network for similar turnaround.
-VIVOHOME requires shipping to centralized facilities with 2-3 week turnaround plus shipping costs both ways.
+VIVOHOME requires shipping to centralized facilities with 2–3 week turnaround plus shipping costs both ways.
 Consider local service availability when evaluating total ownership costs.

 Common Warranty Coverage Violations

-Common warranty violations include using non-approved refrigerants, exceeding duty cycle ratings, neglecting filter maintenance, modifying equipment, or commercial use of consumer-rated units.
-Manufacturers typically require registration within 30-90 days for full coverage activation.
-Document all maintenance to protect warranty rights – manufacturers may require proof of filter changes to honor compressor warranties.
+Common warranty violations include using non-approved refrigerants, exceeding duty cycle ratings, neglecting filter maintenance, modifying equipment, or using consumer-rated units for commercial work.
+Fieldpiece, Robinair, and VIVOHOME require product registration within 30–90 days of purchase for full warranty activation.
+Document all maintenance to protect warranty rights.
+Manufacturers may require proof of filter changes to honor compressor warranties.
+Skipping filter changes reduces recovery rates and may void the compressor warranty.

 Current Pricing and Value Assessment